-Nicole Boston, CAE has served as Chief Executive Officer of SFPE since October 2013.
+Nicole Boston, CAE, has served as Chief Executive Officer of SFPE since October 2013.
 She is responsible for the Society’s wide-ranging and expanding technical and educational programs, strategic initiatives, finance, operations, and staff.

-John's specialties include the warehousing and distribution industry, power generation facilities, large manufacturing facilities, health care, and nursing facilities, and retail occupancies.
+Campbell's specialties include the warehousing and distribution industry, power generation facilities, large manufacturing facilities, health care, and nursing facilities, and retail occupancies.
 Other specialties include various service and institutional occupancies, including universities and computer environments.
 Specific protection schemes have involved water-based extinguishing systems (water spray, AFFF foam, deluge), water mist systems, clean agent extinguishing, CO2 extinguishing systems, detection, and control systems, and fire alarm.

 He is a Certified Fire Protection Specialist (CFPS), a Fellow in the Institute of Fire Engineers (IFE), and an active technical committee member on Water Tanks (NFPA 22), Water Additives for Fire Control and Vapor Mitigation (NFPA 18, NFPA 18A, NFPA 1150), and Hybrid (Water and Inert Gas) Fire Extinguishing Systems (NFPA 770), and a prior member of Storage and Warehousing of Containers and Portable Tanks (NFPA 30), and Aerosol Products (NFPA 30B) for the National Fire Protection Association (NFPA).
 He also is an active member of the Society of Fire Protection Engineers (SFPE) sitting on the Community Outreach and Advocacy Committee, holding the grade of Fellow in the Institute of Fire Engineers (IFE), an active member of the American Water Works Association (AWWA) sitting on the Fire Protection Subcommittee of Distribution Systems, and a member of the American Society of Mechanical Engineers (ASME), a member of the American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE), and a non-voting member of the International Code Council (ICC).